ClaudiusMinimus/Create_Potato_Forge/docs/upgrade_info.md

 *If migrating world to 1.18.2, then all inventory from Filtered Chests will be lost!
 Transfer all inventory from Filtered Chests to some other storage: Vanilla, Sophisticated Storage, or Refined Storage.
 If you plan to also migrate to 1.19.2, then do not use Storage Drawers or Better Crates since they were not ported to 1.19.2*

+Both of these updates include the Trains update for Create.
+Some builds will be broken, such as Furnace Engines.

 [Top](#top)

 ### <a name="2"></a>Upgrading from 1.18.2-2.7.0 to 1.19.2-x.x.x